apache/spark/TESTING.rst

 Preparing backport packages for System Tests for Airflow 1.10.* series
 ----------------------------------------------------------------------

-In order to run system tests with old Airflow version you need to prepare backport packages.
+To run system tests with old Airflow version you need to prepare backport packages.
 This can be done by running ``./scripts/ci/ci_prepare_backport_packages.sh <PACKAGES TO BUILD>``.
 For example the below command will build google postgres and mysql packages: